-Under the Merger Agreement, ParentCo is obligated to qualify the shares of Common Stock for quotation on the Over-the-Counter Bulletin Board® electronic trading system ("OTCBB").
-However, it cannot assure you when such shares will qualify for quotation on the OTCBB or any other electronic trading market, if ever, or, if they do, that there will be any active trading market for such shares.
+Under the Merger Agreement, we are obligated to qualify the shares of our common stock for quotation on the Over-the-Counter Bulletin Board® electronic trading system ("OTCBB").
+However, we cannot assure you when such shares will qualify for quotation on the OTCBB or any other electronic trading market, if ever, or, if they do, that there will be any active trading market for such shares.